Paula Hertwig

-Paula Hertwig (11 October 1889 – 31 March 1983) was a German biologist and politician.
+Paula Julie Elisabeth Hertwig (11 October 1889 – 31 March 1983) was a German biologist and politician.
 Her research focused on radiation health effects.
 Hertwig was the first woman to habilitate at the then Friedrich-Wilhelms-Universität Berlin (now Humboldt University of Berlin) in the field of zoology.
 She was also the first biologist at a German university.
 Hertwig is one of the founders of radiation genetics alongside Emmy Stein.
 Hertwig-Weyers syndrome, which describes oligodactyly in humans as a result of radiation exposure, is named after her and her colleague, Helmut Weyers.

 Biography

 Paula Julie Elisabeth Hertwig was born in Berlin on 11 October 1889.
 She was the daughter of Oscar Hertwig, a university professor; sister of the anatomist, Günther Hertwig; and niece of the zoologist, Richard Hertwig.
 She graduated from high school in 1908, at the Realgymnasium.
 She studied zoology, botany, and chemistry at the University of Berlin, medical PhD.
 After that she was an assistant at the Anatomical-Biological Institute of the University of Berlin.

 From 1916 to 1921, Hertwig was an unpaid zoology assistant in her father's Anatomical Institute.
 She habilitated in 1919, as the first woman at the then Friedrich-Wilhelms-Universität Berlin (now Humboldt University of Berlin) in the field of zoology.
 Afterwards, she was a Privatdozentin for General Biology and Heredity at this institute.
 In 1921, she was also appointed as an assistant to the Institute for heredity and breeding research of the Agricultural College, where she worked for Erwin Baur.
 From 1927 to 1945, she was associate professor of genetics at the Biological-Anatomical Institute of the Medical Faculty of the University of Berlin.
 As the first biologist at a German university, she taught biology there for medical students.
 In 1940, she was appointed Head of the Zoological Department of the Institute of Inheritance.

-Hertwig, who belonged to the German Democratic Party, was elected in 1932 as Member of Parliament in the Prussian Landtag and in February 1933 again as a deputy in the last Prussian Landtag.
+Hertwig, who belonged to the German Democratic Party, was elected in 1932 as a deputy to the Landtag of Prussia and, in February 1933, again to the last Prussian Landtag.